simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 3. the order of same-date items is stable across imports
 4. the newest items have the newest dates

-If the downloaded file name does change, you could use the rules file (with a `source` glob rule) as the import source instead.
-Also if there is occasional instability in item dates/order, it is usually harmless.
+(Occasional minor instabilities in item dates/order are usually harmless.
-(You can reduce the chance of disruption by downloading and importing more often.)
+You can reduce the chance of disruption by downloading and importing more often.)

-If overlap detection does go wrong, it's not too hard to recover from:

-- You'll notice it when you try to reconcile your hledger balances with your bank.
-- `hledger print FILE.csv` will show all recently downloaded transactions.
-  Compare these with your journal and copy/paste if needed.
-- You can manually update or remove the `.latest.FILE`, or use `--catchup`.
-- You can use `--dry-run` to preview what will be imported.
-- Download and import more often, eg twice a week, at least while you are learning.
-  It's easier to review and troubleshoot when there are fewer transactions.

-Here's how it works in detail:
+Here's how overlap detection works in detail:

 For each `FILE` being imported with `hledger import FILE ...`,